 datasource.driver.classname=com.mysql.jdbc.Driver datasource.url=jdbc:mysql://localhost:3306/hibernate datasource.username=hibuser datasource.password=password datasource.validation.query=SELECT 1

 Note: They used the string userdb instead of hibernate but Im not using such database for users as they do in the demo so I changed it back.

 to stop the login message that show users and:

-- Check your quartz5 prefixed database against the script on, including case sensitive if your SO or DB are sensitive.
+- Check your quartz5 prefixed database against the script on, including case sensitive if your OS or DB are sensitive.

-If there are diferences is better to recreate the daabase
+If there are diferences it is better to recreate the database.

 the quartz config, to:

 org.quartz.jobStore.driverDelegateClass = org.quartz.impl.jdbcjobstore.StdJDBCDelegate

-- Copy your DB drivers -other than MySql- (ojdbc14.jar, orai18n.jar) from your backup folder to biserver-ce/tomcat/lib
+- Copy special DB drivers like (ojdbc14.jar, orai18n.jar) if you have them.
+MySql 5.17 is already there from your backup folder to biserver-ce/tomcat/lib.

 - Start your demo:

-If you use a different language than English then before all, in Home->Marketplace install your language package from the Marketplace, restart the server.
-From the Tools Toolbar choose install and restart again and continue:
+If you use a different language than English, in Home->Marketplace, install your language package, and restart the server.
+Then from the Tools -> Language Packs choose install and restart again.
+These are two steps.

 In Home->Marketplace install plugins like Saiku, Saiku Chart Plus, WAQR, restart.

-In Manage DataSources modify the SampleData jdbc to access MySql and create your other Mysql Database Connections.
+In Manage DataSources, modify the SampleData jdbc to access MySql.
+You can create your SQL Mysql Database Connections or wait until you move in your files in next section.

-- Check the new Dashboard in Browse Files->Public->Steel Wheels->Dashboards->CTools Dashboards
+- You can check the new Dashboard in Browse Files->Public->Steel Wheels->Dashboards->CTools Dashboards.

 Part IV: Move in Your Content

 - Wiith your server running:

 In a terminal, load your backup file.
 Use youser and password that you created before:

 - Copy your content from your backup folder in

 This files (solution folders, metadata files, mondrian models) are not used as they are outside of the repository but I use them for development and then upload them.

-- Start your server.
-Clear your browser’s cache, reset your pentaho solutions to reload.
+- Restart your server.
+Clear your browser’s cache, reset your pentaho solutions.

 Part V: Apply your Look and Feel